ebillen/oc2go/README.md

 The script will also download personal notes and personal coordinates for your geocaches.
 If you provide personal coordinates using the opencaching.de web interface, the cache will be moved to this coordinates and the text "(solved)" will be prepended to the cache name.
+However, the original coordinates of the geocache are still available as a separate waypoint named OCxxxxx-DEFAULT-COORDS.

 Also, information about cache attributes, recommendations and geokretys contained in the cache will be added to the listing.